- Canary Islands

 Faro de la Entallada is situated near the village Las Playitas, on the east coast of Fuerteventura.
 This is the closest point to Africa on the island, at a distance of only 100 km of Cape Juby in Morocco.
-Since Fuerteventura is also the closest island to the African continent, this means that Faro de la Entallada is the closest point to Africa of all the Canary Islands.
+Since Fuerteventura is also the closest island to the African continent, this means that Faro de la Entallada is the closest point to Africa in all the Canary Islands.

 The building is quite impressive, with red masonry moldings contrasting the white walls.
 The stone used for the construction was brought here from the nearby village of Tetir.